 Our wine is made from 100% Pinot Noir grapes.
 Depending on conditions, our grapes are harvested sometime from the last week in August to the first week in September.
-The grapes are de-stemmed and picked free of debris by hand on a shaker table.
-Fermentation takes place in stainless steel tanks, preferably after cold-soaking for 2 to 3 days.
-When the alcoholic fermentation and malolactic transformation are complete, the wine is racked and put into 225lt oak barrels (barrique) for 18 to 24 months for ageing.
-When the wine is bottled, we like to age it for a minimum of 6 additional months, preferably 1 year or more before releasing it.
+The grapes are de-stemmed and picked free of debris by hand.
+Fermentation takes place in stainless steel tanks, preferably after cold-soaking for a day or two.
+When the alcoholic fermentation and malolactic transformation are complete, the wine is racked into 225lt oak barrels (barrique) for 18 to 24 months for ageing.
+After barrel ageing the wine is bottled and aged an additional 6 to 12 months prior to releasing it.

 Best served at